Medical questions & health advice by licensed doctors

-"Are white spots normal on one's clitoris?
+"Are white spots normal on one's clitoris?"

 I'm worried about my clitoris because I've been noticing white spots on it that I've never noticed before.
 Is this normal?
 They're about the size of a period on a printed page.
 I just want to make sure that this isn't an STD.

 This generally involves reddening and inflammation of the skin, with a white discharge on top.
 The areas can be generally painful or itchy and there can be a thick white vaginal discharge.
 Often over the counter anti fungal creams are quite effective.
 On the other hand, herpes, which is a sexually transmitted infection caused by a virus, can also cause small spots on the genital.
 These are more rounded, often blisters containing clear liquid.
 The blisters usually sit on a red base.
 They can be very painful or have a burning sensation.
 Unlike a yeast infection, they are not as generalized over all the skin of the genitals, and they should be evaluated by a doctor.
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your dermatologist or your primary care doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.